Innsbruck is a beautiful city that has so much to offer travelers, but it can be hard to know where to start your visit.

 See Related: Epic Tips for Stress-Free Travel

-Kufstein is a mere quarter-hour from Innsbruck, Austria’s bordering town of the Tiroler Alps.
+Kufstein is a short 15 minutes from Innsbruck, Austria on the bordering town of the Tiroler Alps.
 The huge Heroes Orgel (Heldenorgel), built-in 1841 on 4,300 pipes and 16 stop-clocks, plays on Saturdays from noon onward.

 See Related: Best Sabbatical Destinations Around the World

-The fascinating Austrian city of Innsbruck delivers a remarkable vacation experience, with magnificent natural scenery surrounding the city and beautiful man-made marvels.
+The fascinating city of Innsbruck, Austria delivers a remarkable vacation experience, with magnificent natural scenery surrounding the city and beautiful man-made marvels.
 It is a fantastic tourist destination for anybody visiting Austria.

 Is Innsbruck worth visiting?